 Direct heat means the fire is just below the food.
-This is used usually for grilling hamburgers, boneless chicken breasts, fish fillets, and sliced vegetables.
+This is usually used for grilling hamburgers, boneless chicken breasts, fish fillets, and sliced vegetables.

-Indirect heat means the fire is off to one side of the grill - or even better on opposite sides of the grill.
+Indirect heat means the fire is off to one side of the grill or, even better, on opposite sides of the grill.
 Food is cooked over the unlit part.

-Foods like turkeys, prime rib, pork shoulders are usually cooked this way so that the centers cook slowly so as not to be overdone.
+Foods like turkeys, prime rib, and pork shoulders are usually cooked this way so that the centers cook slowly so as not to be overdone.